Monreale Cathedral: Description

 The other half, eastern in two senses, is both wider and higher than the nave.
 It also is divided into a central space with two aisles, each of the divisions ending at the east with an apse.
 The roofs throughout are of open woodwork very low in pitch, constructionally plain, but richly decorated with colour, now mostly restored.
 At the west end of the nave are two projecting towers, with a narthex (entrance) between them.
 A large open atrium, which once existed at the west, is now completely destroyed, having been replaced by a Renaissance portico by Giovanni Domenico and Fazio Gagini (1547–1569).

 The main internal features are the vast (6,500 m^{2}; 70,000 sq. ft.) glass mosaics, executed in Byzantine style between the late 12th and the mid-13th centuries by both local and Venetians masters.
 The tomb of William I of Sicily (the founder's father), a porphyry sarcophagus contemporary with the church, under a marble pillared canopy, and the founder William II's tomb, erected in 1575, were both shattered by a fire, which in 1811 broke out in the choir, injuring some of the mosaics and destroying all the fine walnut choir-fittings, the organs and most of the choir roof.
 The tombs were rebuilt, and the whole of the injured part of the church restored a few years after the fire.
 The present organ, revised in 1967 by Ruffatti, has six manuals and 102 stops.

 On the north of the choir are the tombs of Margaret of Navarre, wife of William I, and her two sons Roger and Henry, together with an urn containing the viscera of Saint Louis of France, who died in 1270.
 The pavement of the triple choir, though much restored, is a specimen of marble and porphyry mosaic in opus alexandrinum, with signs of Arab influence in its main lines.
 The mosaic pavement of the nave was completed in the 16th century, and has disks of porphyry and granite with marble bands intermingled with irregular lines.

 Two Baroque chapels were added in the 17th and 18th centuries, which are shut off from the rest of the church.
-The bronze doors of the mosaic-decorated portal on the left side was executed by Barisano da Trani in 1179.
+The bronze doors of the mosaic-decorated portal on the left side was made by Barisano da Trani in 1179.